TransBioInfoLab/AD-ATN-biomarkers-and-DNAm/README.md

 ### 2. Identification of CSF biomarker-associated CpGs

-In this part we analyzed the association between methylation and each CSF biomarker in the cognitive normal (CN) and AD samples separately.
-A bacon method of adjusting inflation and bias was applied to the final results.
-In addition, interaction models were fitted to compare the effects of methylation-to-CSF biomarker associations in CN samples and AD samples.
+We studied the association between DNA methylation and CSF biomarkers for AD in the cognitive normal (CN) and AD subjects separately.
+The bacon method was used to correct genomic inflation and bias.
+In addition, interaction models were used to compare the methylation-to-CSF biomarker associations in CN samples and AD samples.

 |Result | Link | Link to the script |
 |---------|--------------------|-------------|